 Figure 2: Plot of the Yearly Average Values of the T (Temperature 2a) , Dew Point (2b), Humidity (2c), Precipitation (2d), Wind Speed (2e), and Cloud Cover (2f) For Onitsha and Nnewi

-Fig 2c which is the plot annual average humidity, indicates a reducing trend in the value of humidity at both cities with year, though the reduction was slightly higher at Onitsha.
+Fig. 2c which is the plot annual average humidity indicates a reducing trend in the value of humidity at both cities with year, though the reduction was slightly higher at Onitsha.
 A trend of reducing humidity over the years can have significant environmental, agricultural, and health impacts.
 Lower humidity can lead to less moisture in the atmosphere, which often contributes to increased drought frequency and intensity.
 Reduced humidity means less water vapor is available to condense into clouds and precipitation, exacerbating dry conditions.
 Reduced humidity can negatively affect crop yields, especially for crops that rely on higher moisture levels for growth.
 Lower humidity levels can lead to increased evapotranspiration, causing crops to lose more water and potentially suffer from water stress.
 Decreased humidity can lead to drier air, which can cause respiratory issues, dry skin, and eye irritation.
 It can also increase the spread of airborne diseases since many viruses, including influenza, survive longer in dry conditions.
 Lower humidity can affect ecosystems by altering plant and animal life.
 For example, reduced humidity may lead to a decline in certain plant species that are not drought-resistant, affecting the animals that rely on them for food and habitat.
 Lower humidity can dry out vegetation, increasing the risk of wildfires.
 Dry conditions make it easier for fires to start and spread, which can lead to more frequent and severe wildfire events.
 Humidity plays a critical role in weather formation.
 Reduced humidity can lead to less cloud cover and precipitation, and contribute to longer dry spells and altered rainfall patterns.
 These adverse effects of an increasing reduction in humidity levels over the years have been documented extensively (e.g. Brown, 2019; Jones & Smith, 2020; United Nations Environment Programme, 2021; IPCC, 2022).